SpongePowered/SpongeDocs/source/about/faq.rst

 The Sponge Project currently develops two implementations which both use the SpongeAPI:

-(1) **Sponge**, a coremod for Minecraft Forge, which is an existing Minecraft modding framework famous for spurring
+(1) **SpongeForge**, a coremod for Minecraft Forge, which is an existing Minecraft modding framework famous for spurring
     the Minecraft modding scene.
 Forge lacks a cross-version API, and this is where Sponge steps in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.
+    (SpongeForge was formerly known as Sponge, until it was renamed to avoid confusion).

 (2) **SpongeVanilla**, a stand-alone implementation of the Sponge API, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).